 In January 2017, the FASB issued ASU No. 2017-01, "Clarifying the Definition of a Business," with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as an acquisition of assets or a business.
 ASU No. 2017-01 is effective for the Company's fiscal year commencing on January 1, 2018.
 The effect of this guidance is to be applied prospectively and early adoption is permitted.
-The adoption of ASU No. 2017-01 will not have a material effect on the Company's financial position or our results of operations.
+The Company does not believe that the adoption of ASU No. 2017-01 will have a material effect on the Company's consolidated financial position or the Company's consolidated results of operations.